-How we built a viable company in 6 months — without hiring a team
+How we built a profitable company without technical co-founder

 Six months ago I learned a lot from the failure of my first company.
 After dusting myself off, I wanted to build something substantial.
 Something that would significantly ease the pressure involved in starting up in the tech space.

 The typical startup playbook involves forming a team by selling your vision (equity), building a Minimum Viable Product, testing the market’s acceptance, raising funding, building a feasible product, launching it and spending a fortune on growth hacking.